Ibexian/scifi-nn/notes.md

                        path/to/my_model.hdf5 \
                        path/to/tfjs_target_dir
 ```
 Which is great in principle, but in practice it didn't work.
-There was an isue with my weights not loading into tensorflow - beyond the model conversion not working out of the box tensorflow.js made my browser slow to a crawl.
+There was an isue with my weights not loading into tensorflow (this turned out to be the same issue as below), but even once I got the loading to work the model initialization brought my browser to a crawl.

 ### There's got to be a better way!

 So, what else is there?
 Keras-js, although depreciated in February, has it's own conversion method (that makes smaller model files than tensorflowjs) and doesn't seem to make the browser melt.

-But even this library didn't all my problems.
+But even this library didn't solve all my problems.
 Out of the box - keras-js had the same issue as tensorflowjs of my model weights not linking to the layers.
 Thankfully, since the converter was written in python, a few changes on my end and I had a converter that the browser could actually read.

 Since keras-js is no longer supported and keras is on a newer version - the wrapper layers also don't behave when loaded, so I ended up forking keras-js, fixing the wrappers, and re-publishing it as `ibexian-keras-js`.